django-cas-ng/django-cas-ng/README.rst

 Contribute
 ----------

+Contributions are welcome!
 If you would like to contribute this project, please feel free to fork and send pull request.
+New code should follow both `PEP8`_ and the `Django coding style`_.

 Credits
 -------

+This is project is inherited from CCPC's [django-cas](https://bitbucket.org/cpcc/django-cas).
+It seems django-cas not update since 2013-4-1.
+I moved it github for bugfix and continue new feature develop.

 - [django-cas](https://bitbucket.org/cpcc/django-cas)